mitchelloharawild/talk-ggextenders-ggtime/README.md

 - Existing work producing visual idioms (feasts, sugrrants, gravitas)

-- Design philosophy: use grammar layers to apply time independently of other dimensions (ggtime :heart: ggdist)
+- Design philosophy: use grammar layers to extend time independently of other layers (ggtime :heart: ggdist)

-- Design decision discussions Start with the question prompt, along with some related work and necessary info.
+- Design decision discussions

+  Start with the question prompt, along with some related work and necessary info.

   - Design decision 1: implementation of `coord_calender()`
   - Design decision 2: `geom_time_line()` or